-The ability to read is fundamental to pupils` development as independent learners and is the most important skills children will learn in their first years at school and this is why at Berry fostering a love of reading is a fundamental part of our curriculum.
+The ability to read is fundamental to pupils` development as independent learners and is the most important skill children will learn in their first years at school and this is why at Berry fostering a love of reading is a fundamental part of our curriculum.

 Pupils need to use a range of strategies when they are reading and be able to read with fluency, accuracy, understanding and enjoyment across a range of literary and non fiction texts.